 The chart below describes the market capitalisation distribution of the Pension Fund and the benchmark.
-Smaller cap companies, as defined by SRPA, are the smallest 20% of companies held within the portfolio, as measured by market capitalisation.
-As at 31 December 2007, in this instance, a company with a market capitalisation of below circa 54bn NOK would be classified as being a small cap company.
+Smaller cap companies, as defined by SRPA, are the companies held within the portfolio that make up the bottom 20% of the market capitalisation of the portfolio.
+As at 31 December 2008, in this instance, a company with a market capitalisation of below circa 29bn NOK would be classified as being a small cap company.

-- As at 31 December 2007, the Pension Fund was overweight small cap companies by 2.5%.
-This small cap bias was observed throughout the year within the Portfolio Skyline analysis; again this bias has decreased due to the introduction of small cap companies to the benchmark in the fourth quarter of 2007. - A small cap bias has been observed throughout the last three years with an overweight position to small cap companies as at the end of 2005 and 2006 of 5.0% and 7.5% respectively. - The chart below describes the market capitalisation distribution of the Pension Fund and the benchmark in value and growth terms.
-Consistent with what has been described above, small cap companies, as defined by SRPA, are the smallest 20% of companies held within the portfolio, as measured by market capitalisation.
-Conversely, large cap companies, as defined by SRPA, are the largest 20% of companies held within the portfolio, as measured by market capitalisation.
+- As at 31 December 2008, the Pension Fund was overweight small cap companies by 0.6%.
+A small cap bias was observed throughout the year.
+However, this bias has decreased since September 2008 and can be attributed to the introduction of emerging market companies to the benchmark in the third quarter of 2008. - A small cap bias has been observed throughout the last three years with an overweight position to small cap companies as at the end of 2006 and 2007 of 7.5% and 2.5% respectively.
+This bias has fallen significantly since 2006 due to the inclusion of small cap companies in the benchmark in 2007. - The chart below describes the market capitalisation distribution of the Pension Fund and the benchmark in value and growth terms.
+Consistent with what has been described above, small cap companies, as defined by SRPA, are the companies held within the portfolio that make up the bottom 20% of the market capitalisation of the portfolio.
+Conversely, large cap companies, as defined by SRPA, are the companies held by the portfolio that make up the top 20% of the market capitalisation of the portfolio.

-As at 31 December 2007, the Pension Fund was overweight small cap growth companies, and underweight large cap value companies.
-The Pension Fund broadly matched the benchmark in respect of large cap growth and small cap value companies.
-A bias towards small cap growth companies is consistent with the position as at 31 December 2005 and 31 December 2006.
-The portfolio has continued to be underweight large cap growth companies.
+As at 31 December 2008, the Pension Fund was overweight both small cap growth companies and large cap value companies, and underweight large cap growth companies.
+The Pension Fund broadly matched the benchmark in respect of small cap value companies.
+A bias towards small cap growth companies is consistent with the position as at 31 December 2006 and 31 December 2007.